stackrox/collector/docs/references.md

 * `ROX_COLLECTOR_SINSP_TOTAL_BUFFER_SIZE`: Specifies the allowed total size of all sinsp buffer in bytes.
-If the actual value will be larger than that due to number of available CPUs, `ROX_COLLECTOR_SINSP_CPU_PER_BUFFER` will be adjusted to match the limit.
+If the actual value will be larger than that due to number of available CPUs, `ROX_COLLECTOR_SINSP_BUFFER_SIZE` will be adjusted to match the limit.
 The default value is 512 MB and based on the default memory limit specified for Collector DaemonSet in ACS.

 * `ROX_COLLECTOR_SINSP_THREAD_CACHE_SIZE`: Puts upper limit on how many